• Home |

 Honorable Mentions

-For something with a little less recoil, the PMC 357 Magnum 158 Grain JSP is the way to go.
-Though it's still a magnum, so you should expect higher than average recoil, the 357 Mag is powerful enough to stop a bear with less recoil than the 44 Mag.
+For something with a little less recoil, PMC 357 Magnum 158 Grain JSP is the way to go.
+It's still a magnum, so you should expect higher than average recoil, although it is powerful enough to stop a black bear and with less recoil than the 44 Mag.

 Best Target Shooting Handgun Ammo